Updated: Oct 9

-Renovations are a large part of real estate investing.
+Renovations are a large part of real estate investing, and for real estate investors, managing renovation projects is crucial. .
 From flip properties to the BRRR Method (Buy, Renovate, Rent out, Remortgage), dealing with contractors and renovations is a skill that needs to be developed.
 The renovation process begins long before the first hammer hits a nail.
 Proper budgeting, planning and the development of relationships with the right team members for your project is the foundation that makes each project a success.
 Like everything, managing a renovation project is 50% organization and 50% the relationships that you build along the way.
 Let’s start at the beginning.

 Dig the well before you get thirsty.
 Before you begin your search for your next renovation project, identify and build a relationship with a contractor that you want to work with.
 This can be someone you have a prior relationship with or a recommendation from someone you know.
 Make sure this contact is licensed and insured for the work that they are doing.